New Year Offer Ultimate Budget & Net Worth Tracker Bundle

 • How long do I need my money to last?
 Some people retire in their 50s, while others work into their 70s or beyond.

-Most Australians and Americans spend around 20–30 years in retirement.
+Most Australians and Americans spend around 20 to 30 years in retirement.
 That’s a long time to fund without regular income.
-A common rule of thumb suggests you’ll need 70–80% of your pre-retirement income each year in retirement — but that depends on your lifestyle.
+A common rule of thumb suggests you’ll need 70 to 80 percent of your pre-retirement income each year in retirement - but that depends heavily on your lifestyle choices and where you live.

 • Daily living costs (housing, food, transport)